wnsnaissante/vite/README.txt

 5. When open files and insert any character at first, first origin character can be changed
 6. Can't handle well big size file, Test on 200mb file :(
 7. Print garbage character
-8. MOTD screen doesn't print when program started.
+8. MOTD(Init) screen doesn't print when program started. so i abandoned it :)
 9. if insert character after gap moves to left, total lines doesn't match
+10. Can't save the file when entering the filename, as issues occur with deletion or cursor movement, preventing proper handling and saving of the file.
+11. Text area doesn't appear in some case.
 ---
 !TODO
 1. Fix Memory leaks, overhead